South Bruny National Park: Swift parrot

-The swift parrot (Lathamus discolor) is another key species protected by the park; a migratory bird which travels between southeast mainland Australia and Tasmania.
-Adventure Bay and Cloudy Bay on South Bruny Island have been identified as key sites for the species.
-The bird nests primarily in blue gums (Eucalyptus globulus) relying on the trees flowers for its breeding success, with black gums (Eucalyptus ovate) also noted as an important food source.
+The swift parrot is another key species protected by the park; a migratory bird which travels between south-eastern mainland Australia and Tasmania.
+Adventure Bay and Cloudy Bay on South Bruny Island have been identified in research for the Tasmanian Department of Primary Industries, Water and Environment as key sites for the species.
+The bird nests primarily in blue gums (Eucalyptus globulus) relying on the trees flowers for its breeding success, with black gums (Eucalyptus ovata) also noted as an important food source.
 Swift parrots nest in tree hollows, usually on upper slopes and ridges in dry eucalypt forest within 10 km of the coast, with the total population being estimated at approximately 1,000 pairs.

 The decline of the species has been mainly attributed to habitat loss through clearing, resulting in fragmentation and the change in habitat structure.
 Another threat to the swift parrot is predation by sugar gliders on the mainland, hence why it is so important for the birds to seek refuge on offshore islands where they can breed safely.
 Some, but not all of the breeding and nesting sites are encompassed by the South Bruny Island National Park, with some land being privately owned and other land forestry owned- which operations are still active on Bruny Island.
 Approximately 80% of swift parrot habitat occurs outside of protected areas, which is detrimental in the protection of the bird due to its migratory nature, with habitat connectivity being key.
 The South Bruny National Park offers a vital sanctuary for the parrot by protecting one of its core breeding areas.
 Management plans have been developed and implemented in the recovery of the bird (the most recent released in 2011), proving successful in increasing the understanding of habitat requirements, improving forestry management, and has helped to establish community and volunteer networks.